scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 ..
 Labwatch provides a simple way for defining searchspaces that is well integrated into the Sacred workflow, and integrates hyperparameter optimizers such as various Bayesian optimization methods (e.g `RoBO <https://github.com/automl/RoBO/>`_ , `SMAC <https://github.com/automl/SMAC3/>`_) random search, or bandit strategies  (Hyperband [4])

-If the experiment is now called with a searchspace rather than a configuration, Labwatch will pass all entries of the experiment in the database to the hyperparameter optimizer and let it suggest a configuration.
-This configuration is then used to run the experiment.

-For bookkeeping, it leverages the database storage of evaluated hyperparameter configurations, which allows parallel distributed optimization and also enables the use of post hoc tools for assessing hyperparameter importance (e.g. fANOVA :cite:`hutter-icml14a`).

 Search Spaces
 -------------

 In general Labwatch distinguishes between *categorical* hyperparameters that can have only discrete choices, and *numerical* hyperparameters that can have either integer or float values.
-For each hyperparameter the search space defines a prior distribution (e.g. uniform or Gaussian) as well as its type and its scale (e.g. log scale, linear scale) and a default value.
+For each hyperparameter the search space defines a prior distribution (e.g. uniform or Gaussian) as well as its type, scale (e.g. log scale, linear scale) and default value.

-Search spaces follow the same interface as Sacred's named configs:
+Search spaces follow the same interface as Sacred's named configurations:

 .. code-block:: python